Anxiety vs Depression: What's the Difference?

 Medication

 There are a number of different medications that may be prescribed for anxiety or depression disorders.
-Selective serotonin reuptake inhibitors (SSRIs) are often prescribed for both anxiety and depression.
-Some medications (such as benzodiazepines) are an appropriate treatment for anxiety but not depression.
+Some medications can be prescribed for both anxiety and depression however some are only appropriate for treating anxiety.
 Medications all have a risk of side effects, so speak to your healthcare practitioner to see if this is a viable option for you.

 Lifestyle changes